zachglee/EvolvingCellAutomata/README.md

 Visual in-browswer simulation of digital organisms based on Cellular Automata evolving in varied environments.

+## To Run

+Clone this repo, then simply open the `index.html` file in your browser.
+Depending on how the settings are set, you may need to run it several times before you get a population that makes it beyond the first couple thousand ticks.

 ## Overview

 The simulation is run on a rectangular grid of squares on which organisms move and interact with their environment.
 There are only a few defined actions which organisms can take (reproduction, movement, etc.) and, like Cellular Automata, each organism has a set of rules that dictate in which situations it will execute certain actions.
 It is these rules, or 'genes' which are subject to mutation when organisms reproduce.